privacybydesign/irma-documentation/yivi-docs/blog/2025-07-01-post-mortem/index.md

 ## Customer impact
-The incident affected a small number of iOS users who were unable to open the Yivi app due to the Universal Links issue.
-The impact was limited to users who installed the app after the domain migration, as existing installations were not affected.
-According to our `keyshare server registrations`, the number of affected users was about `78 users` including Android users, which is a small percentage of our total user base.
+The incident affected a small number of iOS users who were unable to open the Yivi app, in a same deice flow, due to the Universal Links issue.
+The impact was limited to users who installed the app after the domain migration and to users of who's iOS rechecked the site association file after the migration.
+We have no reason to believe that it affected a large number of existing Yivi iOS users.
+According to our `keyshare server registrations`, the number of affected users, that installed the Yivi app in the time window mentoined above, was about `78 users` including Android users, which is a small percentage of our total user base.

 ## Root cause and mitigation
 As part of our efforts to improve the Yivi app, we migrated the domain `irma.app` to `yivi.app`.
 This migration was intended to provide a more consistent branding experience for our users and to gain control over all domains originally maintained by `SIDN`.
 However, the migration inadvertently caused an issue with the Universal Links feature on iOS devices, which do not support forwarding for Universal Links.